KrakenEU/SliverCloakPy/README.md

 Just download the script and run `python3 builder.py`

+Beacons are renamed to Krakens, and sliver-server/client is renamed to golder-server/client

 ## armory problems fix
 Since this is replacing strings, including the ones of armory, you wont be able to install armory packages straight forard, here is a quick fix